 Culture.
 The four-year Cultural Olympiad programme is at the heart of activities to encourage more people to take part in cultural activities and to showcase the UK's arts and culture to an international audience.
 Funding is provided by the Arts Council England, the Olympic Lottery Distribution Fund and official 2012 Games sponsors.
 Over 11 million people have so far participated in or attended performances as part of the programmes.

 Engaging children and young people.
 The Olympic and Paralympic values are being used to inspire children and young people to increase their aspirations and achieve more.
-Get Set is an education programme developed by LOCOG with support from the Department for Education which is being delivered in participating schools and colleges, while the Opportunity 'inspired by' London 2012 programme provides targeted support to disadvantaged young people.
+Get Set is an education programme developed by LOCOG with support from the Department for Education (DfE) which is being delivered in participating schools and colleges, while the Opportunity 'inspired by' London 2012 programme provides targeted support to disadvantaged young people.

 Sustainable living.
 The objective of this sub-theme is to encourage people to live within the resources available to us, such as by reducing their carbon footprint, being energy efficient, making more sustainable travel choices and recycling on a greater scale.
 The Inspiring Sustainable Living Fund led by the Department for Environment, Food and Rural Affairs (DEFRA) is providing seed funding for projects, to be delivered by third sector organisations, which support and help individuals and communities to adopt more sustainable behaviours.